-The next verse says, “Do not take revenge, my friends, but leave room for God’s wrath, for it is written: ‘It is mine to avenge; I will repay,’ says the Lord” (Romans 12: 19).
+The next verse says, “Do not take revenge, my friends, but leave room for God’s wrath, for it is written: ‘It is mine to avenge; I will repay,’ says the Lord” (Romans 12:19).
 God is telling us not to take revenge upon ourselves.
 Leave room for his wrath.
 He knows how to repay.
-Therefore, give room for the avenging wrath of God to work.
 A believer should never try to seek revenge upon those who treat them unfairly.
 He should leave the problem with God.
 Only a just, all-knowing, all-loving God can correctly judge and justly punish the wicked.
 Let God do His job for He does a great one.

 Also, sometimes we don’t forgive because we want someone to clearly understand that what he did is wrong.
 But we can’t make someone repent of his sin.
 God does the work of convicting (John 16:8).
 Our part is to forgive and turn the offender over to God.

 Paul also wrote, “Be angry, and do not sin”: do not let the sun go down on your wrath, nor give place to the devil” (Ephesians 4: 26,27).
 The anger referred to in verse 26 gives opportunity for the devil to set the members of the church of Christ against one another and thus extend his evil works.
 Those who are filled with plans of revenge are giving place for the devil to cause anger and hate, whereas they should be showing the fruits of the Spirit—love, joy, peace, and long-suffering (Galatians 5:22).